-Follow aseptic procedures.
-Ensure that vaccination equipment (syringes, needles etc) is clean and sterile before use.
+- Follow aseptic procedures.
+Ensure that vaccination equipment (syringes, needles etc.) is clean and sterile before use.

-Ensure that all equipment is kept clean and sterile during vaccination.
+- Ensure that all equipment is kept clean and sterile during vaccination.

-Avoid intravenous injection.
+- Avoid intravenous injection.

-Keep the vaccine cool and avoid exposure to direct sunlight and high temperatures during inoculation.
+- Keep the vaccine cool and avoid exposure to direct sunlight and high temperatures during inoculation.

-USE ONLY AS DIRECTED.
+DIRECTIONS FOR USE – USE ONLY AS DIRECTED

 MAY BE USED DURING PREGNANCY AND LACTATION.

-Vaccinate only healthy cattle.
+Vaccinate healthy cattle only.

-Inject 1 mℓ per animal subcutaneously
+Inject 1 mℓ per animal subcutaneously.

 Recommendations for use

-Calves from vaccinated cows should be vaccinated from 3 months of age.
+- Calves from vaccinated cows should be vaccinated from 3 months of age.

-Calves from unvaccinated cows may be vaccinated at any age.
+- Calves from unvaccinated cows may be vaccinated at any age.